terrdv/VCT-Match-Predictor/README.md

 ## Features

-- Predicts VCT match winners based on team statistics
+- Predicts VCT match winners based on team statistics and historical data using a random forest classifier
-- Clean UI with dynamic charts and probability displays
-- RESTful API serving prediction results
-- Machine learning model (e.g. Random Forest Classifier)
-- Deployment with proper environment & security configs

 ---